togglebyte/anathema-guide/src/components/element-query.md

 ### `by_tag`

-This is the element tag name in the template, e.g `text` or `viewport`.
+This is the element tag name in the template, e.g `text` or `overflow`.

 ```rust, ignore
 elements